Friday, June 26, 2015

 3. short term negatives

-actually, the strategies i’m teaching here under performs or does not beat the market during a strong bull market. but in the long run, it has beaten the market big time. but i cannot use my strategy if i have clients because if the market is up 20% that year and my fund only went up 10% my clients will get angry and withdraw their investment. but if there is a big crash like in 2000 and 2007 bear markets, then i can buy the great stocks at a huge discount and make lots of money when they recover. also if the market gets stuck in a rut and becomes range bound, i continue to make money and beat the market.
+actually, the strategies i’m teaching here under performs or does not beat the market during a strong bull market. but in the long run, it has beaten the market big time. but i cannot use my strategy if i have clients because if the market is up 20% that year and my fund only went up 10% my clients will get angry and withdraw their investment. but if there is a big crash like in 2008, i can buy the great stocks at a huge discount and make lots of money when they recover. also if the market gets stuck in a rut and becomes range bound, i continue to make money and beat the market.

 4. sector rotation